Bronislovas Paukštys

-Bronislovas "Bronius" Paukštys (1897–1966) was a Lithuanian Roman Catholic priest who rescued around 120 Jewish children and 25 Jewish adults from the Holocaust in Lithuania.
+Bronislovas "Bronius" Paukštys (15 February 1897 – 17 December 1966) was a Lithuanian Roman Catholic priest who rescued around 120 Jewish children and 25 Jewish adults from the Holocaust in Lithuania.
 He was recognized as the Righteous Among the Nations in 1977.

 Paukštys was a primary school teacher before joining the Salesians of Don Bosco and receiving an education in Italy.
 Ordained as a priest in 1935, he worked in Vytėnai, Saldutiškis, Kaunas.
 During World War II, he helped Jews by forging documents and by finding safe places to hide.
 After the war, he was arrested by the Soviet NKVD and sentenced to ten years in Gulag.
 He returned to Lithuania in 1956 and lived in obscurity.

 Biography

+Early life

+Paukštys was born in Kurynė in the present-day Kazlų Rūda Municipality.
+He was the ninth child in the family.
+He studied at a primary school in Lekėčiai and a progymnasium in Kaunas.
+He received a teacher's license and began teaching in 1911.
+In 1918, he completed teachers' courses in Kaunas and taught at primary schools in Švediškiai and Jankai.